arthures11/WorkDayApp/README.md

 -admin and user roles,

--notifications/alerts for user each add/remove request,
+-notifications/alerts(removable by clicking on them) for user each add/remove request,

 -adding/removing projects, workdays(inside projects), and entries(inside workdays),